ElektraInitiative/PermaplanT/doc/meetings/2023_03_20_db_kick_off.md

 - Ramzan
 - Paul
 - Markus
-- (everyone on the list is welcomed)
+- (everyone on the mailing list is welcomed)

 ## Agenda: